blahosyl/operator-game/README.md

 ### Acknowledgements

-I would like to thank Peter Litauszki for giving me the idea for this project, and for being an enthusiastic tester.
+I would like to thank Peter Litauszki for giving me the idea for this project, and for being an enthusiastic test subject and video editor.

 I am also grateful to my mentor Rory Patrick Sheridan for his super-useful advice and great insights!

-Last but definitely not least, I would like to thank [Lewis](https://github.com/blahosyl/operator-game/issues/3) and Roo from the tutoring team for their efficient and friendly help when I got stumped.
+Last but definitely not least, I would like to thank [Lewis](https://github.com/blahosyl/operator-game/issues/3) and [Roo]((https://github.com/blahosyl/operator-game/issues/5)) from the tutoring team for their efficient and friendly help when I got stumped.